 Here are some of the most common terms and acronyms used in business.
-Our glossary contains the most common phrases and jargon used together with the definition of what it actually means.
+In addition, our glossary contains the most common phrases and jargon used together with the definition of what it means.

-Advertising campaigns that are undertaken using mass media such as TV, radio, and online channels.
+Above-the-line advertising cover campaigns using mass media such as TV, radio, and online channels targeting a broad audience.

-Marketing campaigns that are more tactical in nature such as direct mail, email, and sponsorship opportunities.
+Below-the-line marketing comprises more tactical campaigns such as direct mail, email, and sponsorship opportunities.

-Your brand covers your name, visual design, staff interactions with customers, communication materials, and how you act.
-The combination of all of these is used to identify your products and uniquely differentiate you from your competitors.
+Your brand connects your company name, visual design, staff interactions with customers, communication materials, and how you act.
+Combining all of these identifies your products and uniquely differentiates you from your competitors.

-The term used in the Boston Consulting Group Matrix for a product or service that has a high market share in a mature market.
-It’s the most profitable in the company’s portfolio and is nurtured to provide the maximum returns possible.
+The term Cash Cow derives from the Boston Consulting Group Matrix for a product or service that has a high market share in a mature market.
+As a result, it’s often the most profitable product in a company’s portfolio and nurtured to provide the maximum returns possible.

-The process of communicating offers directly to the end consumer via postal services, telephone or direct to their door.
+The process describes the communication directly to the end consumer via postal services, telephone, online or direct to their door in person.

-Also termed as e-commerce, is the provision of products sold on the internet.
+Also termed e-commerce is the provision of products sold on the internet.

-A pictorial view of a project plan that also shows the critical path.
+A Gantt Chart is a pictorial view of a project plan that also shows the critical path.

 A marketing plan is a written document containing an organisation’s core marketing strategies, tactics and action programmes for a planning period.